Learn Clojure programming with me

 Necessity is the mother of invention

 The title of this paragraph kinda makes it sound like I’m the one who created Clojure, the programming language, but that’s not the case, not in the slightest.
 A colleague of mine actually brought my intention to Clojure when we were together on a vacation in Croatia.
 By the way, you really need to check out 48 things to do in Split guide over there.
 There are some amazing sights to be seen, you won’t regret it for sure.
-Go to Split, and from there you’ll find lots of Blue Lagoon boat tours that will take you to this natural marvel in this small Mediterranean gem.
+Go to Split, and from there you’ll find lots of Split walking tours that will take you to this natural marvel in this small Mediterranean gem.

 Sorry for the off-topic, but I just wanted to make sure you knew that my colleague and I aren’t boring to the point where we talk about work most of the time on our trip, instead of actually enjoying ourselves.
 Although we kind did talk a lot about the projects we were working on, we did do other cool stuff, like we also went on a Krka waterfalls tour.
 Which is where the topic of Clojure came up.
 Maybe we really are that boring, hmmmm.